Childhood Obesity in South Africa.

 The Link Between Childhood Obesity and Type 2 Diabetes

 The development of Type 2 Diabetes is most often slow.
 Diagnosis may only be discovered during a child’s adolescent or teenage years.
-But the slow progression towards this diagnosis begins far sooner than most people realise.
+The slow progression towards this diagnosis begins far sooner than most people realise.
 Type 2 Diabetes is often linked to obesity.
-Type 2 Diabetes occurs when your child’s body battles to produce insulin, which helps to process glucose.
+Type 2 Diabetes occurs when your body battles to produce insulin, which helps to process glucose.
 This leads to serious health complications, especially if left undiagnosed, untreated, and unmanaged.
 Leading a healthy lifestyle, while ensuring your child eats a well-balanced diet and regularly participates in exercise, can prevent the onset of Diabetes, and keep obesity at bay

 All4Women.
 2017.
 Childhood obesity: A wake-up call for parents.
 The Citizen.
 13 October.
 Available at: https://citizen.co.za/lifestyle/fitness-and-health-your-life-your-life/1688299/childhood-obesity-a-wake-up-call-for-parents/ [Accessed 9 September 2019].